AU-Master-Thesis/thesis/sections/5-discussion/study-1.typ

   + *Gaphical User Interface:*
     + A modern, #acr("UI") and #acr("UX").
     + A more flexible and configurable simulation framework.
-    + Visualisation of all aspects of the underlying #acr("GBP") process.
+    + Visualization of all aspects of the underlying #acr("GBP") process.
 ]

 // #note.k[focus on something about the purpose of rust]